Discover all you need to know about using taxis in Egypt. From tips on fares to safety advice, navigate your journey with ease.

 If you prefer a more comfortable ride, you can book a private taxi in advance through a travel agency, hotel, or by calling a specialized taxi service.
 Private taxis often offer better service, such as air conditioning and fixed pricing, making them ideal for longer trips or airport transfers.

 For a more modern and convenient way to book a taxi, you can use ride-hailing apps like Uber or Careem.
-These apps allow you to request a ride directly from your smartphone, providing real-time tracking, fare estimates, and cashless payments.
+These apps allow you to request a ride directly from your smart, providing real-time tracking, fare estimates, and cashless payments.

 The cost of taking a taxi in Egypt varies depending on factors such as the type of taxi, distance, and time of day.
 While traditional street taxis may charge based on the meter or a fixed fare, private taxis and ride-hailing services generally have fixed pricing.
 Here's an overview of what to expect when it comes to taxi fares in Egypt: